 - Vacant House Check – If you are leaving town, you are welcome to visit and register your home with the Police Department.
 They will do periodic drive-by’s and check that your doors are locked, if that is your desire.

-Rules for the Town
+Common Rules for the Town

-Some of the important rules are…
+Some of the most commonly referenced rules are:

 - Overnight Parking – Overnight parking is not allowed on streets or rights-of-way.
 Contact the Police Department at (772) 781-3378 for current Code restrictions.